b00tc4mp/eurofirms-bootcamp-202502/staff/javier-fernandez/project/doc/README.md

 This app is designed for anyone who wants to discover new underground bands.

 - Register and create a basic account.
--Respond to the styles and bands survey.
+- Respond to the styles and bands survey.
 - Respond to the genre survey.
 - Add new bands assigned to the indicated style.
 - Comment on bands that are relevant to your tastes (generally, their musical career or live performances).